gleam-lang/website/_posts/2024-09-19-convenient-code-actions.md

 ## Helpful errors for OOP-ish syntax errors

-Another common mistake is attempting to write a OOP class in Gleam.
+Another common mistake is attempting to write an OOP class in Gleam.
 Being a functional language Gleam doesn't have classes or methods, only data and functions.
 A helpful error message has been added for when someone attempts to define methods within a custom type definition.